 Daily operations would include aircraft flights to and from the training event location and may include destinations in the Training Area, Cantonment Area, and/or Wheeler-Sack Army Airfield on Fort Drum.
 The number of aircraft, number of sorties, and time of day would be determined by the training event mission.
 Aircraft flight altitudes, routes, and speeds would be dependent on the training mission, but all flights would comply with Army Regulation (AR 95-1 and AR 95-2).
 The size of the sustainment site would be dependent on the training mission, number of personnel and length of the exercise.
-Training events would be similar to exercises performed in previous years.

-Alternative 1 would not include the use of live-fire ammunition, explosives or demolitions, un-manned air operations (except as allowed by the FAA).
+Alternative 1 would not include the use of live-fire ammunition, explosives or demolitions, pyrotechnics, smoke obscurants (except for emergency signaling procedures that would be determined in site approval process), or un-manned air operations (except as allowed by the FAA).

-Alternative 2 is the same as Alternative 1 except training exercises would be limited to two high-intensity, up to 14-day training events per year to replicate multi-domain battle, followed by seven-day periods to return the property to its condition prior to the exercise.
+Alternative 2 is the same as Alternative 1 except training exercises would be limited to two high-intensity, up to 14-day training events per year to replicate multi-domain battle, followed by seven-day periods to return the property, if needed, to its condition prior to the exercise.
+To limit impacts, sites will not be used more than once in any given year and will not select sites on Adirondack Forest Preserve Land (wilderness, wild forest, primitive, and canoe area).
+Monitoring of sites would occur to ensure cumulative impacts do not occur.
 The same criteria proposed in Alternative 1 would be used to identify possible training sites for Alternative 2 (Table 2-1).
-Alternative 2 would not include the use of live-fire ammunition, explosive or demolitions, un-manned air operations (except as allowed by the FAA).
+Alternative 2 would not include the use of live-fire ammunition, explosive or demolitions, pyrotechnics, smoke obscurants (except for emergency signaling procedures that would be determined in site approval process), or un-manned air operations (except as allowed by the FAA).